wrodie/behringer-mixer/README.md

 - Firmware version
 - Control of head-amps gain/phantom power

 If you want a module that allows you to control the full functionality of the mixer, eg configuring effects/eq etc then I would recommend checking out https://github.com/onyx-and-iris/xair-api-python instead.
+Or if you have a focus on the X-Series, you could also look at https://github.com/matiasbarrios/magical-mixers/.

 ## Prerequisites